Call Center AI Automation Managed Services

 Uptime Guarantees:

-Financial penalties for SLA breaches (service credits or refunds)
+- Financial penalties for SLA breaches (service credits or refunds when the provider misses the guarantee)

 Incident Response: